lizard-buzzard/persistent-token-rememberme-authentication/README.md

     ```html
      <a th:href="@{/app/homepage/user/}">User Work Area Page</a>
     ```
-    But if the user __admin/admin123__ tries to chick on this link, he will be redirected on "/app/accessDenied" URL
+    But if the user __admin/admin123__ tries to click on this link, he will be redirected on "/app/accessDenied" URL
     ```java
     @RequestMapping("/accessDenied")
     public String authorizationErrorPage() {